Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 -Wl,-z,now

-Void’s Clang configure-time flags are here.
+Void’s Clang configure-time flags can be found here.
 The main version of clang used by the distro can be found in the llvm package template.

 Caveats